LOADING ...

 remains of so many who died.

-Words of with the date etched in bronze
+Words of remembrance with the etched in bronze

 September 2nd

-I am so lucky that I'm to retell
+I am so lucky I'm hear to retell

 Now I share the memory family and friends